Beliavsky/Fortran-code-on-GitHub/README.md

 [fortranlib](https://github.com/Guymer/fortranlib): collection of functions and subroutines by Guymer

 [stdlib](https://github.com/fortran-lang/stdlib): utilities, algorithms, and mathematics codes for a Fortran Standard Library, by fortran-lang

+## Interoperability
+[Fortran Language Compatibility Layer](https://github.com/kokkos/kokkos-fortran-interop): API for Fortran to C and C to Fortran multi-dimensional array interoperability, from Kokkos

 ## Neural Networks
 [fortnet](https://github.com/vanderhe/fortnet): using atom-centered symmetry functions to characterize local atomic environments, Fortnet provides easy access to the Behler-Parrinello-Neural-Network architecture to predict atomic or global properties of a physical system, featuring powerful but optional MPI parallelism, by vanderhe